 Q9/17 studies telebiometrics, and security requirements and guidelines for applications of telebiometrics including requirements of appropriate generic protocols providing safety, security, privacy protection, and consent “for manipulating biometric data” in applications of telebiometrics, e.g., e-health, telemedicine

-In this study period, Q9/17 has developed one new Recommendation:
+In this study period, Q9/17 has developed three new Recommendations:

+X.1085, Information technology — Security techniques — Telebiometric authentication framework using biometric hardware security module, Recommendation ITU-T X.1085 | ISO/IEC 17992 describes a telebiometric authentication scheme using biometric hardware security module (BHSM) for the telebiometric authentication of proving owner of X.509 certificate registered individual at RA (Register Authority).
+This Recommendation | International Standard provides the requirements for deploying the BHSM scheme to securely operate the telebiometric authentication under PKI environments.
+The scheme focuses on providing how to assure the telebiometric authentication with biometric techniques and hardware security module and it also suggests ASN.1 standard format for including the proposed scheme in X.509 framework when telebiometric authentication and X.509 certificate are combined to prove the owner of the certificate.

+X.1087, Technical and operational countermeasures for telebiometric applications using mobile devices, specifies the implementation model and threats in the operating telebiometric systems in mobile devices and provides a general guideline for security countermeasures from both the technical and operational perspectives in order to establish a safe mobile environment for the use of telebiometric systems.

 X.1092, Integrated framework for telebiometric data protection in e-health and telemedicine, provides an integrated framework to protect biometric data and private information in e-health and telemedicine.

 j) Q10/17, Identity management architecture and mechanisms

 This Question is dedicated to the vision setting and the coordination and organization of the entire range of IdM activities within ITU-T. A top-down approach to the IdM is used with collaboration with other study groups and other standards development organizations (SDOs).
-Other Questions are involved in specific aspects of IdM i.e., protocols, requirements, network device identifiers, etc.
+Other Questions are involved in specific aspects of IdM, i.e., protocols, requirements, network device identifiers, etc.

-In this study period, Q10/17 has developed three new Recommendations:
+In this study period, Q10/17 has developed four new Recommendations: